4Q-s-r-o/signature/README.md

 // EXPORT BYTES (EXPORTING FORMAT IS PNG) _signatureCanvas.exportBytes();

+// isEmpty/isNotEmpty CAN BE USED TO CHECK IF SIGNATURE HAS BEEN PROVIDED _signatureCanvas.isNotEmpty; //true if signature has been provided _signatureCanvas.isEmpty; //true if signature has NOT been provided

 // EXPORT POINTS (2D POINTS ROUGHLY REPRESENTING WHAT IS VISIBLE ON CANVAS) var exportedPoints = _signatureCanvas.exportPoints();